dthain/compilers-fa25/syllabus.md

 ## Overview

-This class will introduce students to the theory and practice of compilers.
+This class will introduce you to the theory and practice of compilers, and explore how high level language design affects the inner workings of a system.
-Students will construct a working compiler that transforms C into x86 assembly.
-This project will proceed in five steps, requiring the construction of a scanner, parser, type checker, source translator, and code generator.
-More theoretical topics will be explored in lectures and written assignments and evaluated in exams.
+The main goal is for you to construct a working compiler that transforms a C-like language into X86 assembly.
+This project will proceed in five steps, requiring the construction of a scanner, parser, printer, type checker, and code generator.
+Key theoretical topics will be explored through written assignments and evaluated in exams.

 This will be a fun and challenging course for advanced undergraduate students.
 Compilers cover a broad array of topics in computer science, ranging from the abstract theory of automata to the very practical details of assembly languages.
 You will gain experience with tools and techniques for software engineering.
-Students completing this course will gain a broad range of skills valuable in both the job market and in graduate studies.
+Computing this course will help you to develop a broad range of skills valuable in the job market or graduate studies.

-The textbook is online at `compilerbook.org` and you are welcome to download PDFs for online reading, or purchase a hard copy online.
-Make a habit of reading the appropriate chapter over the weekend before Monday's lecture begins.

-Note there are still a few typos lurking here and there in the book, and I will grant a little extra credit (1/10th of a point) for each typo correctly reported and fixed, up to a maximum of 10 points.
-Read carefully!

 ## Course Web Page